What to Avoid During your Home Purchase

-Don't make expensive purchases.
-You may be itching to turn your new living room into a showplace, or celebrate your new castle, but keep away from major purchases like furniture, cars, appliances, or vacations until the loan closes.
-Your credit numbers could be altered suddenly if you make a huge purchase using credit cards.
-It's even a bad idea to make those big purchases with cash.
-Lending Institutions are looking at your available cash when considering your loan.
+Don't buy luxury items.
+You may be itching to turn your new living room into a home magazine cover, or celebrate your new dream home, but stay away from big purchases like furniture, cars, appliances, or vacations until your loan closes.
+Your credit numbers could change suddenly if you make a huge purchase using plastic.
+Using cash to purchase big items can also create an issue: most lending institutions take into consideration your available cash when approving your mortgage.

-Don't switch banks or move cash around in your accounts.
-Bank statements from recent months for accounts in your name (savings, checking, money market, and other assets) will probably be studied as the lending institution makes decisions regarding your approval.
-In order to eliminate fraud, lenders require clear documentation of how you earn your living and where any additional money comes from.
-Switching banks or moving finances to another account - even if its merely to pool funds - may make it harder for your lender to document your funds.
+Don't switch banks or move money around in your accounts.
+Bank statements from recent months for your accounts (checking, savings, money market, and other accounts) will likely be reviewed as the lender makes decisions regarding your mortgage application.
+To avoid potential fraud, most lending institutions want a detailed paper trail to document the source of all cash.
+Switching banks or transferring money elsewhere - even if its just to pool funds - could hinder the review of your funds.

 Triumph Mortgage Inc can answer questions about these "Don'ts" and many others.
-Give us a call at 8327302000.
+Call us at 8327302000.

 Got a Question?